raven-dev-ops/Executive_Assistant_AI_SaaS/TOOLS.md

   - Usage (from `backend/`):
     - `uvicorn app.main:app --reload --env-file ..\env.dev.db`

+- `env.dev.twilio`
+  - SQLite-backed developer profile that uses the real Twilio provider against your sandbox account while keeping the calendar in stub mode.
+  - Suitable when you are ready to test real inbound/outbound SMS and voice calls via Twilio.
+  - Usage (from `backend/`):
+    - `uvicorn app.main:app --reload --env-file ..\env.dev.twilio`

 See `ENGINEERING.md` for more on the two local development profiles.